How to Throw a Virtual Kids Birthday Party During & After the Pandemic

 Plan your kid’s birthday as usual, and the only difference is that you will not be inviting friends over to your house to celebrate the birthday.
 Decorate the house with balloons, hanging banners, and party décor to give it a birthday vibe.

-Send invites to the parents of your child’s friends and other family members through a Facebook group invite where everyone invited can live stream the occasion on Facebook or YouTube.
+Send invites and sweet boxes to the parents of your child’s friends and other family members through a Facebook group invite where everyone invited can live stream the occasion on Facebook or YouTube.
 Participants will watch the event together as your baby cuts the cake and opens gifts.

 Here is the recommended Live stream platform PaintandSipLIVE.com and it comes with a Live art instructor and a Live DJ, both trained to engage with kids.
 Private parties cost $49 per kid and include shipping a full painting kit of brushes, paint, and canvas.
 The minimum guest count is ten kids, who only need to log into Zoom to get the party started.